Follow this guide to use javascript client SDK in your web app or any Javascript/Node.js project.

 Note: You can use multiple

-instances in the same project as space cloud supports multiple databases.
+dbinstances in the same project as space cloud supports multiple databases.

-This is how you create an instance of db
+This is how you create an instance of db in your project:

 const db = api.DB(<db-alias-name>);

-while adding your database in Mission Control, then your db initialization code will be:
+Let’s say you have provided the alias name for your database as mydb while adding your database in Mission Control, then your db initialization code will be:

 const db = api.DB("mydb");